Post Summary: 25 Adventurous Things To Do In Kauai, Hawaii

-11 Adventurous Things To Do In Kauai
+25 Adventurous Things To Do In Kauai, Hawaii

-4. Take On The Na Pali Coast’s Kalalau Trail
+1. Take On The Na Pali Coast’s Kalalau Trail

 The Kalalau Trail is an 11-mile path that leads hikers into the wild Na Pali Coast, from Ke’e Beach to Kalalau Beach, where there is no land access except by foot.

 - Hard (First 2 Miles): Take on the first two miles starting at Ke’e Beach.
 Don’t be discouraged by the first leg.
 It’s a pretty rough section climbing over rocks, but the path gets flatter (but definitely not less muddy) as you go further.
 You’ll end your hike at Hanakapi’ai Beach and then make your way back.